-Another coroner’s memorandum, dated about six weeks later, indicates that about a month after the killing, Hall claimed sanctuary in a house in Clerkenwell within the “ambit” of the priory – probably a house in St John’s Street, part of the priory’s jurisdiction.
+Another coroner’s memorandum, dated about six weeks later, indicates that about a month after the killing Hall had claimed sanctuary in a house in Clerkenwell within the ambit of the priory (“ad quadam domum apud Clerkynwell, parcellum hospitalis predicti”), probably a house in St John’s Street, a street running southeast from the gate of the priory complex and part of the priory’s liberty jurisdiction.

-Controversy about whether the “ambit” of the priory had the same sanctuary privilege as a parish church and churchyard must have ensued, because on 20 November 1461 the new king, Edward IV, issued a writ stating that the prior had sufficiently proven that the priory church had the same sanctuary rights as any parish church in any part of its houses or lands.
+Controversy about whether the “ambit” of the priory (the parts of the liberty outside the actual priory wall) had the same sanctuary privilege as a parish church and churchyard must have ensued, because on 20 November 1461 the new king, Edward IV, issued a writ stating that the prior had sufficiently proven that the priory church had the same sanctuary rights as any parish church in any part of its houses or lands.
 This was a bit crazy, as the Hospitallers held thousands of residential properties throughout the kingdom (more on that below).

 The writ then commanded the coroner to go back to Hall, hear his confession, and allow him to abjure – which he did.
-Hall was to leave the realm by the port of Sandwich, but he was found in the realm again the following year.
+Hall was to leave the realm by the port of Sandwich, but he was found in the realm again the following year, obviously either not having gone into exile as he promised or having returned.
+Still living under a lucky star, Hall was given a royal pardon for his felony and his breaching the terms of his abjuration and walked free.

 Hall’s case was significant for the vexed question of sanctuary claims in Hospitaller properties.
 The Hospitallers, a wealthy and highly-connected order, were vigilant about their jurisdictional rights, and from the 1450s sanctuary was generally becoming an emblem of ecclesiastical jurisdiction.

-In subsequent decades, claims of sanctuary in Hospitaller properties would build on this idea, and indeed shift towards an even broader conception: though Hall had only requested the 40-day sanctuary followed by abjuration available in any parish church, by the 1480s, seekers were claiming (and the Order itself defending) the time-unlimited sanctuary a seeker might receive at Westminster Abbey – but in residential houses leased from the Hospitaller Order, sometimes nowhere near a church.
-That was an unworkable idea; more to come in other posts.
+In subsequent decades, claims of sanctuary in Hospitaller properties would build on this idea, and indeed shift towards an even broader conception.
+Though Hall had only requested the 40-day sanctuary followed by abjuration available in any parish church, by the 1480s, seekers were claiming (and the Order itself defending) the time-unlimited sanctuary a seeker might receive at Westminster Abbey – but in residential houses leased from the Hospitaller Order, sometimes nowhere near a church.
+That was an unworkable idea; more to come in other posts (see all the Hospitaller posts here).

 If anyone’s interested in the longer and put-together version of sanctuary and the Hospitaller order, I have a chapter in my Sanctuary Seekers book on it.